mattheworiordan/ably-cli/prd.md

 2. App level (Data Plane) -> every call to the Ably product data plane APIs, that is the APIs offered by the products such as Ably Pub/Sub and Ably Chat, requires authentication with an API key or a token generated from an API key.
 API keys are issued for apps and can only belong to one app.
 Apps are sandboxed ensuring API keys cannot be shared across apps and data cannot traverse the boundaries of the app.
+2.1.
 As a result, users of the CLI, when using commands that depend on the data plane, must provide an API key, a token, or have a default app and API key selected from within the CLI.
-   As a convenience, if a user has logged in using `ably accounts login`, but has not yet selected an app and is not explicitly providing auth credentials (like an API key or token), then
+2.2.
+As a convenience, if a user has logged in using `ably accounts login`, but has not yet selected an app and is not explicitly providing auth credentials (like an API key or token), then:
-     the user will be told that no app is in use and if they press Enter, we will list the apps and let them select one (using a nice interactive CLI UI).
+2.2.1 The user will be told that no app is in use and if they press Enter, we will list the apps and let them select one (using a nice interactive CLI UI).
-     Once they have selected an app, they will then be shown a list of API keys, and they will too select one.
+2.2.2 Once they have selected an app, they will then be shown a list of API keys, and they will too select one.
-     Once that is done, the default app ID will be stored in the config for the current access token, and the API key will be stored alongside the list of known apps so that subsequent requests for that app can be automatically authenticated.
+2.2.4 Once that is done, the default app ID will be stored in the config for the current access token, and the API key will be stored alongside the list of known apps so that subsequent requests for that app can be automatically authenticated.

-Note:
+*Note:*

 - The expected behaviour is that users will obtain an access token, log into the CLI with this token, and this in turn will be used to browse apps and select an API key for all data plane operations.
 - However, it is also perfectly valid for a user to use the CLI and simply pass in an explicit API key, Ably JWT token or Control API access token with an argument, and the CLI will operate without any local config needed.
 - We provide conveniences in the `ably auth` commands so that users can issue Ably JWT Tokens or Ably Tokens for testing purposes.
 Whilst we support CLI data plane commands being issued with Ably JWT Tokens or Ably native Tokens, we expect this is unlikely and API keys will be used instead given they are not short-lived.
 - When users run the command `ably login`, we should delight with some colourful ASCII art derived from the Ably.com logo.
 Then ask the user to Press Enter to open the browser to obtain a token, which in turn will take the user to https://ably.com/users/access_tokens.
 They will then be asked to enter the token in the CLI, once entered, they will be offered the option of entering an alias name for the account or leave empty for the default account.

 ### Debugging & Logging